TheNathannator/PlasticBand-Unity/Packages/com.thenathannator.plasticband/README.md

 >
 > In addition, some special handling will be needed for `InputSystem.onDeviceChange` with regards to the variant device system that this package uses for certain devices.
 Any devices being `InputDeviceChange.Added` where `device.enabled` is false must be ignored, as these are the container devices used to enable variance.
 An example of this is provided in the [DeviceConnectionHandler sample](Samples~/DeviceConnectionHandler/DeviceConnectionHandler.cs).

-This package has no dependencies, however I highly recommend installing the [HIDrogen](https://github.com/TheNathannator/HIDrogen) package in addition to this one, as it provides proper HID device support on Linux, and Xbox One controller support on Windows.
+This package has no dependencies, however I highly recommend installing the [HIDrogen](https://github.com/TheNathannator/HIDrogen) package in addition to this one, as it helps provide additional controller support that Unity does not provide on its own.

 ### Notes

-- **Unity 2022.2 currently has issues with Xbox 360 controllers on Windows, and only the standard gamepad controllers will be picked up.** The only workarounds currently are to downgrade Unity or write your own XInput backend for the input system.
+- Unity 2022.2 and onward do not natively support XInput instruments.
+This can be addressed by using v0.4.0 or higher of [HIDrogen](https://github.com/TheNathannator/HIDrogen).
 - Pre-compiling the layouts from this package is not currently possible without breaking things.
 A large number of them have to determine or construct things at runtime, and pre-compilation circumvents the mechanisms that allow these layouts to determine things in the first place.
   - At some point I could consider looking into workarounds for this (e.g. initializing everything in an `OnAdded` override), but for the time being it's not a priority.
 (PRs welcome if you can get it worked out!)
 - Xbox 360/One controllers will only work properly on Windows currently.
 Mac and Linux require custom drivers or support through raw USB handling.